emilyyeh123/robotics_ecpe155_2022/README.md

 To successfully use the IR sensors, new functions were created.
 These functions are included in the Robot_Library under [IR_Sensor.h](Robot_Library/IR_Sensor.h) and [IR_Sensor.c](Robot_Library/IR_Sensor.c).
 They are described as follows:
   - `getSensorData0()`
-    - retrive voltage signal coming from the IR Sensor
+    - retrieve voltage signal coming from the IR Sensor
     - Store the signal data in a variable called "dist0"
-    -

   - `getSensorData1()`
-    - retrive voltage signal coming from the IR Sensor
+    - retrieve voltage signal coming from the IR Sensor
     - Store the signal data in a variable called "dist1"

   - `getSensorData2()`
-    - retrive voltage signal coming from the IR Sensor
+    - retrieve voltage signal coming from the IR Sensor
     - Store the signal data in a variable called "dist2"

-As shown above, three new variables were declared to store IR signal data.
+As shown above, three new variables (`dist0`, `dist1`, and `dist2`) were declared to store IR signal data.
-`dist0, dist1, and dist2`
+The [Sensor Verification](Lab_5/sensorVerification.md) file describes how these functions were tested, showing that the IR sensors work independent of all other robot features.

 Additionally, Emily did amazing work in configuring the GPIO pins to the ADC alternate function.